 BOTH IN AND OUT OF THE CLASSROOM BY UTILIZING CONTENT RESOURCES AND TOOLS THAT

 INCREASE STUDENT ENGAGEMENT WITH THE SUBJECT MATTER AND DEVELOP HIGHER-ORDER

 The advantages of portability, instant-on, thousands of apps, and long battery life are making the iPad a much less intrusive and more practical tool than laptops or computer labs for most classroom activities.
 But by far the greatest advantage has been the iPad serving as a catalyst for discussion and deep thinking about teaching and learning.
 Those discussions are already yielding changes in teaching methodologies to be more closely aligned with contemporary student learning styles.

 We continue to provide professional development to help faculty and staff better integrate the iPad into their teaching or other responsibilities.
 The Office of Academic Technology offers iPad workshops throughout the year and the week-long summer Technology and Learning Institute, designed to educate faculty regarding the appropriate use of technology in the classroom.

-All Choate students are required to have a later generation iPad or iPad Pro per the requirements posted annually, and are strongly encouraged to bring a laptop as well for the creation of documents and spreadsheets.
-Choate’s Information Technology Services Department provides technical support at Registration and throughout the school year for all student iPads and laptops.
-All queries may be directed to User Services at (203) 697-2572 or firstname.lastname@example.org.
+For the 2017-2018 school year, all new students will be provided an iPad Pro with Apple Pencil.
+Since the iPad does not replace the need for a computer, students encouraged to bring a laptop to campus as well.
+Choate’s Information Technology Services Department provides technical support throughout the school year for all student iPads and laptops.
+All queries may be directed to User Services at (203) 697-2572 or email@example.com.